PragnyaKalvakol/GDP-I-GROUP-4/README.md

 ##### Andriod Studio
 Android Studio is the official Integrated Development Environment (IDE) for Android app development.
 Based on the powerful code editor and developer tools from IntelliJ IDEA , Android Studio offers even more features that enhance your productivity when building Android apps.

+##### Project Structure in Andriod Studio
+Each project in Android Studio contains one or more modules with source code files and resource files.
+The types of modules include:
+- Android app modules
+- Library modules
+- Google App Engine modules

 ##### Why APK?
 <p>While developing an Android app, you would usually run it on a physical device or an emulator.
 If you want to share it with someone for their feedback, you would share an APK that can easily be installed on any Android device.</p>